Agent5055/Vibe_Coding_hackathon_2025/PERFORMANCE_FUNCTIONALITY_REPORT.md

 - Includes context menu actions (rename/delete) and quick add inside folders
 - Global expand/collapse all controls and keyboard toggle for sidebar (Ctrl+B)

-**How to use:**
+**How to use (brief):**
-1. Use the left sidebar to create folders and notebooks
-2. Right-click folders/notebooks for rename/delete options
-3. Use the header controls to expand/collapse all
-4. Press Ctrl+B to toggle the sidebar
+- Create folders/notebooks in the left sidebar; right-click for edit/delete
+- Expand/collapse all from header controls; toggle sidebar with Ctrl+B

 **Performance:**
 - Tree render/update: < 10-20ms for typical hierarchies